-42. Before establishing an intermediary relationship, the firm must undertake a relationship risk assessment of the proposed business relationship with the intermediary.

-- 43. Such an assessment will allow the firm to determine the risk in placing reliance on an intermediary and to consider whether it is appropriate to treat the intermediary as the firm's customer or whether it feels the risk would be better managed if it were to: - (a) treat the intermediary as an introducer in accordance with Chapter 10 of this Handbook; or - (b) apply CDD measures to the customer (including the beneficial owner and other key principals) for whom the intermediary is acting. - 44.
-Chapter 10 of this Handbook provides for the identification and verification requirements in relation to introduced business relationships, i.e. where an Appendix C business enters into a business relationship with the firm on behalf of one or more third parties, who are its customers. - 9.8.2.
-Criteria for Establishing an Intermediary Relationship - 45.
-When establishing an intermediary relationship, the firm must apply CDD measures to the intermediary to ensure that the intermediary is either: - (a) an Appendix C business; or - (b) a wholly owned nominee subsidiary vehicle of an Appendix C business which applies the policies, procedures and controls of, and is subject to oversight from, the Appendix C business;
+- 42.43.
+Before establishing an intermediary relationship, the firm must undertake a relationship risk assessment of the proposed business relationship with the intermediary. - 43.44.
+Such an assessment will allow the firm to determine the risk in placing reliance on an intermediary and to consider whether it is appropriate to treat the intermediary as the firm's customer or whether it feels the risk would be better managed if it were to: - (a) treat the intermediary as an introducer in accordance with Chapter 10 of this Handbook; or - (b) apply CDD measures to the customer (including the beneficial owner and other key principals) for whom the intermediary is acting. - 44.45.
+Chapter 10 of this Handbook provides for the identification and verification requirements in relation to introduced business relationships, i.e. where an Appendix C business enters into a business relationship with the firm on behalf of one or more third parties, who are its customers.

-excluding a trust and corporate service provider other than a person licensed under the Fiduciary Law.
+9.8.2.
+Criteria for Establishing an Intermediary Relationship excluding a trust and corporate service provider unless that trust and corporate service provider isother than a person licensed under the Fiduciary Law.